 Tarleton Castle Pioneer Residency Program

-Tarleton Castle Arts is offering its initial residency program with an opportunity to participate in the construction of Tarleton Castle, its studios and grounds, and the creation of permanent installation of sculpture.
+The Tarleton Castle Arts residency program is an opportunity to participate in the construction of Tarleton Castle, its studios and grounds, and the creation of permanent installation of sculpture.
+Each session is a 3-week program.

 *to accommodate other commitments there will be some flexibility on start and end dates